dialupnoises/GameAnalytics-Processor/README.md

       --sql-database=VALUE   set the DBMS to output SQL statements for (postgres, sqlserver, and mysql supported,
                                default postgres)
+      --sql-table-prefix=VALUE
-  -h, --help                 show this help
+                             set the prefix for table names. default is 'ga' -h, --help                 show this help
  ```